Julmgc/Lib-manager/README.md

 # Lib Manager

-"An API to register books, users and control the borrowing of books from a library."
+"An API using python, flask, flask-SQLAlchemy to register books, users and control the borrowing of books from a library."

 ## How to run and install